 Prior to his Presidency, Dr Pohamba served in various ministerial positions: he was Minister of Home Affairs from 1990 to 1995, Minister of Fisheries from 1995 to 1997, Minister without Portfolio from 1997 to 2000, and Minister of Lands from 2001 to 2005.

 Dr Pohamba is the recipient of several honours and awards.
 He is a recipient of the Most Ancient Order of the Welwitchia Mirabilis (Namibia’s highest award), he was awarded an Honorary Doctorate from the University of Namibia in 2011, and he was awarded the 2014 Mo Ibrahim Prize for Achievement in African Leadership by the Mo Ibrahim Foundation.
-He is also the current Chancellor of the University of Namibia.
+He is also the former Chancellor of the University of Namibia.